abhimanyud3dx/Volunteer-Match-API-Salesforce/README.md

 | Key | Enter Key for Volunteermatch |

-To Test try running the following command in Anonyumous Window in Developer Console
+To Test, try running the following command in Execute Anonymous Window in Developer Console
 ```
 System.debug(
 	new SearchOpportunitiesExample().searchOpportunity('{ "location": "san francisco, ca",'+